Vice President of Nigeria: Oath of office

-Functions of the vice president of Nigeria
+Functions of the vice president

-The executive functions of the Nigerian vice president includes participation in all cabinet meetings by statute and membership in the National Security Council, Federal Executive Council, and a constitutional role of being the chairman of the National Economic Council.
+The Vice President of Nigeria is assisted in the execution of his/her functions by the Office of the Vice President, which is managed by the Deputy Chief of Staff in the Office of President, currently Ibrahim Hadejia.

+Political powers

 Although the vice president may take an active role in establishing policy in the executive branch by serving on such committees and councils, the relative power of the Nigerian vice president depends upon the duties delegated by the president.
+The vice president cannot make executive orders or decisions without the assent of the president because the president holds full executive and presidential powers.

+Representative functions

 The vice president as the second highest official in the Nigerian government also has a role of representing the president in diplomatic occasions, military occasions, council meetings, federal committees and events or any occasions as necessary.
-However, contrary to some opinions that the vice president has a statutory function of representing the president in any of these occasions, according to the Nigerian constitution, it is still the prerogative of the president to choose whoever is serving in the federal cabinet or the executive branch of government to represent him in any of those occasions.
-The vice president cannot make executive orders or decisions without the assent of the president because the president holds full executive and presidential powers.
+Contrary to some opinions that the vice president has a statutory function of representing the president in any of these occasions, according to the Nigerian constitution, it is still the prerogative of the president to choose whoever is serving in the federal cabinet or the executive branch of government to represent him in any of those occasions.

+Line of succession

 The vice president by a matter of law is not an assistant to the president, the office is fully and independently presidential, it's executive powers are hibernated until the president is unable to function by any means, in which case he or she becomes the acting president.
 In the instance of resignation, impeachment or death of the president, the vice president being the first in line of succession becomes the president of Nigeria.

+Membership

+The executive functions of the Nigerian vice president includes participation in all cabinet meetings by statute and membership in the National Security Council, Federal Executive Council, the National Defence Council the Nigeria Police Council and a constitutional role of being the chairman of the National Economic Council.